-- Fresh Corn on the Cob: 3 cups of kernels cut from about 4 ears of sweet corn.
-(You can also use frozen corn - see recipe notes for instructions.)
+- Fresh Corn on the Cob: You’ll need 3 cups of kernels cut from about 4 ears of sweet corn (save corn cobs to make Corn Stock).
+I’ve found that frozen corn works surprisingly well the rest of the year when fresh isn’t available.

 - Bell Peppers: One small green bell pepper and one small red bell pepper.
+The combination gives great color contrast – red adds sweetness while green provides a fresh note.
 Look for vibrantly colored peppers with firm, smooth skins.

-- Garlic: Just one clove to add an extra depth of flavor.
+- Garlic: Just one clove to add an extra depth of flavor without dominating the sweet corn.

-- Kosher Salt: For seasoning just before serving.
+- Kosher Salt: For seasoning just before serving, as the bacon contributes some saltiness already.

 How do you say maque choux?